Xerox: Xerox 914

-The company came to prominence in 1959 with the introduction of the Xerox 914, "the most successful single product of all time".
-The 914, the first plain paper photocopier, was developed by Carlson and John H. Dessauer; it was so popular that by the end of 1961 Xerox had almost $60 million in revenue.
-The product was sold by an innovative ad campaign showing that even monkeys could make copies at the touch of a button - simplicity would become the foundation of Xerox products and user interfaces.
+The company came to prominence in 1959 with the introduction of the Xerox 914.
+The 914, the first plain paper photocopier, was developed by Carlson and John H. Dessauer; it was so popular that by the end of 1961, Xerox had almost $60 million in revenue.
+The product was sold by an innovative ad campaign showing that even monkeys could make copies at the touch of a button; simplicity became the foundation of Xerox products and user interfaces.
 Revenues leaped to over $500 million by 1965.